 Students choosing the Thematic-Based Option will identify a theme to explore and choose five courses from the list approved for each theme.
 Three of these courses must be at the 300 level or higher.
-Click on the themes below to see listings of approved courses:

 All students are also encouraged to do a practicum or internship in their area of interest.

 For curriculum details please visit the following in the academic catalog: